munificent/game-programming-patterns/book/event-queue.markdown

 ## See Also

-* I've mentioned this a few times already, but in many ways, this pattern is the asynchronous cousin to the well-known <a href="observer.html class="gif-pattern">Observer pattern</a>.
+* I've mentioned this a few times already, but in many ways, this pattern is the asynchronous cousin to the well-known <a href="observer.html class="gif-pattern">Observer</a> pattern.

 * Like many patterns, event queues go by a number of aliases.
 One established term is "message queue".
 It's usually referring to a higher level manifestation.
 Where our event queues are *within* an application, message queues are usually used for communicating *between* them.

     Another term is "publish/subscribe", sometimes abbreviated to "pubsub".
 Like "message queue", it usually refers to larger distributed systems and less the humble coding pattern we're focused on.

-* A [finite state machine](http://en.wikipedia.org/wiki/Finite-state_machine), similar to the Gang of Four's <a href="state.html" class="gof-pattern">State pattern</a>, requires a stream of inputs.
+* A [finite state machine](http://en.wikipedia.org/wiki/Finite-state_machine), similar to the Gang of Four's <a href="state.html" class="gof-pattern">State</a> pattern, requires a stream of inputs.
 If you want it to respond to those asynchronously, it makes sense to queue them.

     When you have a bunch of state machines sending messages to each other, each with a little queue of pending inputs (called a *mailbox*) then you've re-invented the [actor model](http://en.wikipedia.org/wiki/Actor_model) of computation.